Eco-Libre/launch-nest/README.md

 # License

-Copyright (C) 2020-2022 Michael Altfield and the BusKill Team
+Copyright (C) 2020-2022 Michael Altfield and the Eco-Libre Team

 The contents of this repo are under the GPL version 3 or later.
 In addition, any content other than code can also be used, at your